clarissecasicarino/personal_user_manual/README.md

 ### Help Each Other Out 💪
 I believe in the saying that "no man is an island."
 I want my team to foster a selfless spirit of offering help when we see a team member struggling and getting them up to speed if they’re new to the processes of the team.

-## 5. My Communication Preferences 💬

-### Keep messages concise ✂️
-I prefer messages that are to the point, not too long.
-Bullet points are the easiest way to get information across quickly.

-### Prefer video conferencing calls 📞
-I like 30-45 minute video calls with the team to discuss things.
-This helps keep conversations focused and efficient.

-## BONUS CONTENT: Who Am I Outside of Work 🌸

-### Journaling 📖
-I often like to journal because I do a lot of introspection work in my life.
-It helps me stay grounded and focused on my personal growth.

-### Poetry ✍️
-Sometimes I express my thoughts in poetry.
-It’s a way for me to process my emotions and experiences in a creative way.

-### Music 🎸
-Music is a way for me to release my stress, by playing piano, guitar, or through singing.
-It’s my personal form of expression and relaxation.